Salvadel/soc-homelab-environment/core-lab/setup/pfsense-setup.md

 A self-signed SSL certificate is used by default, which causes the browser to display a security warning on first access.
 This is expected behavior - proceed by clicking **Advanced > Proceed** to access the dashboard.

-The screenshot below shows the pfSense dashboard confirming all four interfaces (WAN, LAN10, LAN20, LAN30) are active.
+The screenshot below shows the pfSense dashboard confirming all four interfaces (WAN, LAN, OTP1, OTP2) are active.

 ![pfSense Dashboard Overview](../images/pfsense-dashboard-overview.png)